Over 2,450 people fined for traffic violations in Delhi on Holi, Shab-e-Barat | Business

 - India

-The Delhi Police penalised more than 2,450 people for traffic violations in the city on Holi and Shab-e-Barat, including over 190 for drunken driving, officials said on Saturday.
+The Delhi Police penalised more than 2,450 people for traffic violations in the city on Holi and Shab-e-Barat, including over 190 for drunk driving, officials said on Saturday.

-''A total of 2,456 challans were issued for various traffic violations and a majority of these were issued to motorists without helmets,'' an official said.
+''A total of 2,456 challans were issued for various traffic violations and a majority of these were issued to motorists without helmets,'' an official said citing data.

-A fatal accident took place on Friday evening in which a 13-year-old boy died and four people were injured after a speeding car hit an auto-rickshaw on the Barapullah flyover.
+The data stated that 196 challans were for drunk driving.
+The numbers were 100 last year and 647 in 2020.
+A fatal accident took place on Friday evening in which a 13-year-old boy and his mother died and three others were injured after a speeding car hit an auto-rickshaw on the Barapullah flyover.

-According to data shared by the police, out of the total, 1,921 people were fined for riding without helmets, 314 for triple-riding, 196 for drunken driving and 25 for dangerous driving.
+According to the data shared by police, out of the total, 1,921 people were fined for riding two-wheelers without helmets, 314 for triple-riding, 196 for drunk driving and 25 for dangerous driving.

-The Delhi Traffic Police had made elaborate arrangements to check incidents of drunken driving and over-speeding among others, and ensure safety of motorists on the roads on Friday, the officials said.
+The Delhi Traffic Police had made elaborate arrangements to check incidents of drunk driving and over-speeding, among others, and ensure safety of motorists on the roads on Friday, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)